samiux/samiux.github.io/lychee.md

 sudo chmod +x clamav-installer sudo ./clamav-installer
 ```
+Please allow about 1 to 2 minutes for ClamAV to load the signatures.
 You can run this script at any time on the same Linux system box without any harm.

 ## Uninstall